 Instead of needing a different silencer for each firearm, the fast attach system meant that gun owners could buy one single silencer and put it on as many firearms as they wanted.
 This development, combined with the edgy and “cool” marketing campaigns targeted specifically at the younger gun owners, finally saw silencers start to gain acceptance in mainstream gun culture.

 Companies like SilencerCo and Gemtech followed in AAC’s footsteps, designing fast attach and multi-caliber silencers to appeal to first time buyers who didn’t want to sink a ton of cash into something that could only be used on one firearm.
-With increased competition and better machines the cost of a silencer continued to decline, in some cases meaning the tax was more expensive than the silencer itself.
+With increased competition and better machines the cost of a silencer continued to decline, in some cases meaning the tax stamp was more expensive than the silencer itself.
 The American civilian market finally took root.

 That right there was the tipping point.
 The benefits of silencers have always been present — more comfortable shooting environment, hearing protection, so on and so forth — but the costs associated with getting a silencer have always outweighed the benefits.
 Thanks to inflation, improvements in engineering, and some good old fashioned marketing spin, silencers finally gained traction in the American civilian market.
 From that point silencers have been becoming more popular, and it seems that every time a new silencer owner shows off their new toy to their friends that generates even more new silencer owners.